MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 print(SayHello.simulate(name="quantum world"))
 ```

-Note that `import qsharp` must be run in its own cell before using the `%%qsharp` command, and the `print` statement must also run in its own cell.
+Note that `import qsharp` must be run in its own cell before using the `%%qsharp` command, and the `print` function must also run in its own cell.
 The `%%qsharp` command cannot be preceded by or followed by a Python statement within its cell.

 ### Calling into a Q# program